 - Enable the device and wifi when you’re in a port or near land.
 The device will show you that it has service before you connect when you view its indicator lights or open the app.

-It's likely you will not have service at sea.
+Likely, you will not have service at sea.
 If this is the case – ENJOY THE SHIP!

 You’ll have wifi other days with using your Solis hotspot.
 This includes during excursions and long commutes to/from the ship to your activity.